Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 {% include image.html zoomable=true img="5-gravel.jpg" alt="A gravel road going through a forest with steep walls on both sides and lots of fallen leaves" caption="Following the EuroVelo 1/3 gravel path" %}

 Going across a bridge, a car motions me to slow down, but I don't really understand why.
 Continuing on, a couple kilometers later I see what caused the warning, a tree has just fallen across the road.
-I wait a moment to ensure that it's safe to traverse, but once I see a group of cyclists (the first group I'm seeing in the entire trip) goign the other direction go underneath, I decide to go as well.
+I wait a moment to ensure that it's safe to traverse, but once I see a group of cyclists (the first group I'm seeing in the entire trip) going the other direction go underneath, I decide to go as well.

 {% include image.html zoomable=true img="5-fallen-tree.jpg" alt="A large tree fallen across a road, blocking the entire way" caption="Fallen tree across the road" %}